For MDU's activities to be as good as possible it’s important that as a student you tell us what you think of your education.

 Mälardalen Student Union

 The Mälardalen Student Union consists of students who endeavour to see that your period of study will be as good as possible.
 The goal is that all members will be secure and feel that they belong to a positive community.
 The Mälardalen Student Union also works for the rights of students to influence their education and study environment.

 The Mälardalen Student Union is in constant motion.
 Their ambition is that there is always something fun for all members to do, such as pub visits, events, associations and rookie weeks – both in Eskilstuna and Västerås.

-One of Mälardalen Student Union’s most important tasks is to see to it that student influence is exercised at the University.
-This is to assure the quality of all courses and study programmes from a student perspective.
-A lot of the Union’s work is preventive.
-Examples of questions that have been pursued for the benefit of students is exam-free weekends, anonymous written exams, more departures with the bus service, better course evaluations and reminders about written exams.
+One of Mälardalen Student Union's most important tasks is to ensure that student influence is available at the University.
+This is to ensure a high quality of all the courses and study programmes from a student perspective.
+Much of the Student Union's work is preventative.
+Examples of issues that have been taken up for the benefit of students are exam-free weekends, anonymous written examinations, more points of departure with the campus buses, better course evaluations and reminders to take the written examinations.

 If you encounter problems during your study period

 Studying at a university means that you’ll be meeting new people that you’ll be solving problems with.
 Therefore it’s not so strange that problems sometimes occur.
 But there is help to be got in such situations.

 It’s important that you contact the teacher responsible or the course coordinator in the first instance with your problem.
 You can also contact your head of division.
 If you want to know who the head of division connected with your course is, you can get help from email@example.com.

 At MDU there is zero tolerance towards discrimination and harassment.
 The University is obliged to investigate cases of harassment and victimisation as soon as the University gets to know that this may have occurred.
 Discrimination relates to unfair or abusive treatment that can be linked to one of the seven grounds of discrimination:

 - transgender identity or expression